Phantonia/Krypton/Specification/1_Compilation.md

 # 1 Compilation

 The process of taking a single Krypton script file (a file whose content obeys the syntactical and semantical rules of the Krypton specification and normally but not necessarily have the file extension `.krpt`) and outputting code in a different language with exactly the same semantics as the ones describe in the Krypton script is called **compilation**.
-Normally, a Krypton file is compiled to Javascript.
-The exact semantics of this translation are described in the section <u>Javascript output</u>.
+The exact code that is going to be generated is not guaranteed to be the same for the same Krypton code and an implementation.
+However, the semantics as described in this specification are guaranteed.

 Compilation happens in four mainly but not necessarily distinct steps: